axel-ram/movie-review-twitter/README.md

 # movie-review-twitter
-decides rating on the basis of tweets
+decides rating on the basis of tweets using machine learning and natural language processing